In the northeast, mid-Atlantic spring has sprung, and telltale signs in the forest are revealing themselves everywhere.

 Listen to spring peepers.
 American Tree Frogs, also known as “spring peepers,” produce their loud mating calls in the early dawn and late dusk hours.
 They inhabit and breed in secret isolated vernal pools, which are temporary bodies of water created from melting snow and rainwater.
 You can learn more about vernal pools and wildlife’s dependency on them on our One Planet Life post

 Marvel at spectacular spring ephemerals.
 Dainty, delicate spring flowers are peeping from the forest floor and walking trails.
-These early flowers, known as spring ephemerals, only bloom briefly, announcing the start of the spring season and dappling the forest with color.
-Purple, yellow, and white violets grow near decomposing logs among ancient flowerless mosses in various shapes and hues of green.
-The mosses hold moisture on whatever surface they have found, their spores alive and ready for water to help them spread through the woodlands.
-It is indeed such a wonderfully enchanting time to spend in the forest, to see it come alive and experience and appreciates the beauty of spring growth maturing into a lush green landscape.
+These early flowers, known as spring ephemerals, only bloom briefly.
+They announce the start of the spring season and dapple the forest with color.
+Violets grow near decomposing logs among ancient mosses.
+It is indeed such a wonderfully enchanting time to spend in the forest.
+Take a walk, see the forest come alive, and appreciate the beauty of spring growth maturing into lush green landscape.

-As you go along your nature walks this spring, look for scattered clumps of garlic chives, purple dead nettle (which is edible and part of the mint family), elf cups, and buds of native and invasive species plants that are being formed.
+As you go along your nature walks this spring, look for scattered clumps of garlic chives, elf cups, and buds of plants that are forming.
+See if you can spot purple dead nettle, an edible leaf which is part of the mint family.
 Mullins, Poison Hemlock, Garlic Mustard, and Wild Roses are just a few of the many species waking up from their winter slumber.

-You can learn even more about spring ephemerals, birding, amphibians, vernal pools, mosses, and fungi by participating in local, county, and state park events.
-Most of these local programs are free and can help you become a citizen/community scientist, where you can understand the timing events of our natural world and help your communities collect data for research and education.
+You can learn even more about spring ephemerals, birds, amphibians, and more by participating in park events near you.
+Most of these local programs are free and can help you become a citizen scientist.
+Understand the timing events of our natural world and help your community collect data for research and education.
 Get out there and experience the beauty of spring!

 Written by Yvonne Dwyer